AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configure-pipeline.md

 # Configure your CI-CD Pipeline {#configure-ci-cd-pipeline}

-In order to support the Cloud Services architecture, a new step has been introduced called **Build Images**.
-This step occurs after the code quality step but before stage deployment.
-This step has a log file from the process used to build images.

-This process is responsible for transforming the content and dispatcher packages produced by the build step into Docker images and Kubernetes configuration.

-Part of this step is also to execute the Dispatcher configurations validator.
-Refer to [Dispatcher in Cloud](/help/implementing/dispatcher/dispatcher-cloud.md) for more details.

-The following page explains how to configure the **Pipeline**.

 ## Understanding the Flow {#understanding-the-flow}

 You can configure your pipeline from the **Pipeline Settings** tile in the [!UICONTROL Cloud Manager] UI.

 The Deployment Manager is responsible for setting up the pipeline.
 When doing so, you first select a branch from the **Git Repository**.

-Pipeline configuration consists of:
+To configure your pipeline, the user must:

-* defining the trigger that will start the pipeline.
+* define the trigger that will start the pipeline.
-* defining the parameters controlling the production deployment.
+* define the parameters controlling the production deployment.
-* configuring the performance test parameters.
+* configure the performance test parameters.

 ## Setting up the Pipeline {#setting-up-the-pipeline}

 >[!CAUTION]
 >
->The pipeline cannot be setup until the Git repository has at least one branch and one [Program Creation](/help/onboarding/getting-access-to-aem-in-cloud/creating-a-program.md) is complete.
+>The pipeline cannot be setup until one program creation is complete and the Git repository has at least one branch.

 Before you start to deploy your code, you must configure your pipeline settings from the [!UICONTROL Cloud Manager].